 Incredibly, right now there are thousands of leper colonies around the world; over 1,000 exist in India alone.
 Despite having a cure, modern society still ostracises the diseased.

-Here’s an awesome video of a crippled guy breakdancing.
+Here’s an incredible video of a disabled man breakdancing.
 In the Middle Ages, that same man would have been beaten, rejected, and left to beg on the streets.
 According to the book Other Middle Ages: Witnesses at the Margins of Medieval Society, cripples were usually placed into two categories: “regular” cripples, with the same social status as criminals and the poor, and “untreatables”—the blind, one-armed, or completely lame.

 That second category also included lepers—showing that medieval society had a pretty limited view of why certain afflictions came about.
 More often than not they were blamed on demons or sinful behavior.